Core Terms & Field Signals

 It is not based on distrust.

-It helps clarify source, limit, risk, return flow, bronruimte and carrying capacity before movement becomes too heavy.
+It helps clarify source, limit, risk, Return Flow, Source Space and Carrying Capacity before movement becomes too heavy.

-A draagkrachtkaart is a light overview of where carrying capacity is present in the field.
+A Carrying Capacity Map is a light overview of where Carrying Capacity is present in the field.

-It may show source holders, available bronruimte, practical capacity, accepted limits, possible return flow and areas where pressure, depletion or stagnation may appear.
+It may show Source Holders, available Source Space, practical capacity, accepted limits, possible Return Flow and areas where pressure, Source Depletion or stagnation may appear.

 It is not meant to become a control system.